Bill aims to repeal some protections for farmers from lawsuits related to field burning, health impacts from particle emissions

 But there is a new bill that has been filed aiming to repeal some of those protections.

-Florida State Representative Anna Eskamani and Senator Gary Farmer have filed a bill to repeal part of SB 88, which allowed “particle emissions” to be on a list of protected farming activities under the Florida Right to Farm Act.
+State Rep. Anna Eskamani, D-Orlando, and Sen. Gary Farmer, D-Fort Lauderdale, have filed a bill to repeal part of SB 88, which allowed "particle emissions" to be on a list of protected farming activities under the Florida Right to Farm Act.

 She said her organization is supporting the bill to repeal what she considers overly generous protections for farmers.
 SB 88, which passed this year, only allows people who live within 1/2 a mile of a farming operation to bring a claim.